KygoSkyrus/skychat/NOTES.md

 - [done]add a notification when a connection is accepted "connection added" something like that
 - there is a memory leak error on signinform
 - add loading more msgs feature, only showing latest 20 rn
+- fix theme and add layer

 # Todo
 - delete msg
 - [done]implement group chat/option to create a group and add members
 - [done]**** it is very import to add a setting that will let user control who can text them or add to a group,, by default its off
-- there will be a setting optipons for user,, that action will ytabel to a setting page and from where user will be able to see their blocked users, change avatars, change background theme, add the feature to make your account private;;;,,,
+- [done]there will be a setting optipons for user,, that action will ytabel to a setting page and from where user will be able to see their blocked users, change avatars, change background theme, add the feature to make your account private;;;,,,
 - on every action like [delete/accept/block connection, logout etc] create a popup that if user wanna do this,, will have yes no option
 - [done]add list icon on dp inside chatbox
-- username can not be changed , add regex for usernmae , set criteria (username can only be in lowercase, cannot start with digits and characters)
+- username can not be changed , add regex for usernmae , set criteria (username can only be in lowercase, cannot start with digits and characters) [add a info icon next to username field on signup to tell user that username cannot be changed ever]
+- in the info of the app (on the bottom right) add that to keep the account and secure we have made ur account private, you can change it anytime... your msgs are end to end encrypted, other info
+- maybe send a notification to user when he is logged in first time after creating account that his privacy setting is off by deafult
 - add dummy accounts
-- in the info of the app (on the bottom right) add that to keep the account and secure we have made ur account private, you can change it anytime... your msgs are end to end encrypted, other info
 - add your on acc as creator
 - try push notifications
 - add lazy loading in pattern images